-Being a dog and cat owner brings joy and is an instant best friend for many.
-Deciding to have an additional responsibility is not that easy.
-Hence knowing proper knowledge of how to take care of your pets is a must.
+Being a dog or cat owner brings joy and is an instant best friend for many.
+Deciding to have an additional responsibility takes a lot of work.
+Hence knowing proper knowledge of caring for pets is a must.

 These lovely creatures need more than just food and shelter.
-Just like humans, they are also in need of love, attention, time, proper nurture, and companions who can play with them and communicate with them.
+Just like humans, they also need love, attention, time, proper nurture, and companions who can play with them and communicate with them.
 They also have feelings and needs as humans do.
-That being said, aside from cuddling, talking, and playing with your pets.
+That said, aside from cuddling, talking, and playing with your pets.

-- Provide a safe, protected, and clean environment for your pets.
+Providing a safe, protected, and clean environment for your pets.
 Keeping your pet safe is just like taking care of your child.
-You must ensure that everything is safe and secured.
+You must ensure that everything is safe and secure.
 Your house must be clean and organized enough for your pet not to accidentally hit just everything he touches.
 Here are the things you have at home that you must consider getting pet-proof ready:

-- Your fragile stuff must be secured in a higher area– We all know how goofy and playful pets can get.
-That being the case, all fragile and easily-broken things must be out of your pet’s reach like vases, figurines, television sets, jars, appliances, and other delicate things inside your house.
+We all know how goofy and playful pets can get.
+That being the case, all fragile and easily-broken things must be out of your pet’s reach, like vases, figurines, television sets, jars, appliances, and other delicate stuff inside your house.

-- Secure your yard by putting high fences- Playtime is a must for your pets to ensure they have exercise and breathe time.
+Playtime is a must for your pets to ensure they have exercise and breathing time.
 Letting them run around your backyard is a good outlet for your dog and cat.
 And you can only do that if your fence is secure enough for your pet not to escape.
-For sure you don’t want to run outside the neighborhood just to chase your pet right?
-Hence putting an escape-proof fence is a must.
-A six-foot-fence is the ideal height with a secured lock.
+You don’t want to run outside the neighborhood to chase your pet.
+Hence putting an escape-proof barrier is a must.
+A six-foot fence is an ideal height with a secured lock.

-- Don’t leave any leftover food outside your backyard that is within your pet’s reach – Leaving food outside can lead to many problems such as, spoiled food that might get eaten by your dog or cat and may cause food poisoning, leftovers that can attract stray animals or wild animals that can harm you, your family and your pet, and leftover can also attract insects that can affect you and your pet as well.
+Leaving food outside can lead to many problems, such as spoiled food that might get eaten by your dog or cat and may cause food poisoning, leftovers that can attract stray animals, or wild animals that can harm you, your family, and your pet.
+Also, leftover food attracts insects that can affect you and your pet.

-- Remove any sharp edges, thorny plants, stagnant water, and wasp nests- Any hazards that can harm anyone whether your family or pets must be eliminated.
+Any hazards that can harm anyone, whether your family or pets, must be eliminated.
 Your backyard must be a safe area where anyone can run around without worrying that anytime someone might get stung by bees, stuck by thorns from a plant, or might ingest things that they shouldn’t have.

 Things to Consider When You Have A Dog